In This Article

-As the name suggests, an L-shaped kitchen is where the countertop resembles the letter ‘L’.
+An L-shaped kitchen design is where the countertop resembles the letter ‘L’.
 This basic kitchen layout is preferred by many homeowners and is one of the most popular layouts for Indian kitchens.
 Wondering why?
 This is mainly because this layout provides ample space to work, facilitating an easy, efficient and practical workflow.
-The highlight of the modular kitchen design L-shape is that it can fit into all kinds of spaces: small, medium and large.
+The highlight of the L-shaped modular kitchen designs is that it can fit into all kinds of spaces: small, medium and large.

-So we present you with 20+ L-shaped kitchen designs from the homes designed by us.
+So we present you with 20+ L-shape kitchen design in Indian homes designed by us.
 For your ease, we have sorted these designs into small, medium and large kitchens.

 One way to make compact kitchens like this one appear big is by using glossy white interiors.
 The cyan subway tiles for the backsplash add a pop, making this L-shaped kitchen more striking.

-Though there is a space constraint in this kitchen, the interiors are incorporated around the window without obstructing the flow of light and air.
-This kitchen also religiously follows the golden triangle rule — hob-sink-refrigerator — maintaining efficiency.
+Though there is limited space in this kitchen, the interiors are incorporated around the window without obstructing the flow of light and air.
+This kitchen also religiously follows the golden triangle rule — of an equidistant hob, sink and refrigerator — maintaining efficiency.

 The shades of black and grey add panache to this kitchen.
 The glossy acrylic finish for the cabinets is reflective and opens up the compact space.
 And don’t forget the under-cabinet lights that brightens up the workstation.
 Also, this kitchen is in a home that has 2 dogs and a cat so the finishes are scratch-resistant and pet-friendly.

-Though compact, this kitchen is high on storage and conserves the floor space to walk around freely.
+Though compact, this kitchen is high on storage and conserves the floor space enabling you to walk around freely.
 The free floor space is a result of using floor-to-ceiling tall units and overhead units.

-This kitchen was too small to support a family of 5 before the renovation.
+This kitchen was too small to support a family of five before the renovation.
 So, the Livspace team broke down the wall between the kitchen and the living room, opening up the space.
-The glossy white cabinets and the wooden flooring exudes a European look as the dining table functions almost as a kitchen table here.
+The glossy white cabinets and the wooden flooring exudes a European look as the dining table functions almost as a kitchen island here.

 You can amp up your L-shaped kitchen by adding an island.
 Use this extra space to have meals or keep cooked food away from the workspace.
 You can even cook as you work from home here.
 The bright colour scheme is also a defining characteristic of this kitchen but its functionality takes the cake.

 Segregating the dry and wet areas in a kitchen improves efficiency.
-As in this medium kitchen, the best way to separate the wet area from the rest of the counter space is by utilising a glass partition.
-In the Indian context, you can cook uninterrupted by your household help even if she is washing utensils in your kitchen.
+As in this medium kitchen, the best way to separate the wet area from the rest of the counter space is via glass partition.
+You can cook uninterrupted even as your household help continues washing utensils in your kitchen.

-In this eclectic kitchen, the country-style cabinetry is paired with the modern lacquered blue backsplash.
-While the finishing is distressed, giving an industrial look to this kitchen, the seamless glass backsplash adds a touch of the contemporary to it.
+In this eclectic kitchen, the country-style cabinetry is paired with a modern lacquered-blue backsplash.
+While the finishing for the space is distressed, giving an almost industrial look to this kitchen, the seamless glass backsplash adds a touch of the contemporary to it.

 Do you have a lot of things to store in the kitchen?
 Fret not.
 Use tall units to increase the storage space in your L-shaped kitchen.
 You can use tall cabinets to have inbuilt appliances too.

-You can experiment not only with colours but with textures too for an L-shaped kitchen.
+You can experiment not only with colours but with textures too when it comes to an L-shaped kitchen.
 Zoom in on the backsplash of this very blue kitchen to know what we are talking about.
-Also, this shade of navy blue is a favourite of Indian homeowners; 80% of our readers voted for it!
+Also, this shade of navy blue is a favourite of Indian homeowners; 80 per cent of our readers voted for it!

 Look at the sleek construction of the cabinets in this L-shaped kitchen.
 They can be opened effortlessly!
 All the base cabinets are drawers and there is a lift up shutter too for the wall cabinets.
 Don’t miss the task lighting under the cabinets here.

 Save more space in your L-shaped kitchen by accessorising it right.
-Installing thali baskets, cutlery trays etc., makes space for every item in your kitchen and improves the workflow.
-Moreover, it gives you a neater looking kitchen with all the cookware and dinnerware inside closed cabinets with designated space.
+Installing thali baskets, cutlery trays etc makes space for every item in your kitchen and improves the workflow.
+Moreover, it gives you a neater-looking kitchen with all the cookware and dinnerware inside closed cabinets with designated spaces.

-If you have an open kitchen, why not consider installing a breakfast counter on one end?
-Take inspiration from this white and blue kitchen.
-We have basically extended the counter at the entrance of the kitchen to create a breakfast counter that can also be used as extra workspace.
+If you have an open kitchen, why not consider installing a breakfast counter at one end?
+Take inspiration from this white-and-blue kitchen; we basically extended the counter at the entrance of the kitchen to create a breakfast counter that can also be used as extra workspace.

-This large L-shaped is gives us an example of lengthening the counter space in an unconventional yet stylish way.
+This large L-shaped is an example of lengthening the counter space in an unconventional yet stylish way.
 It is ideal for large families, allowing more than one person to work together.
-Another highlight of this black and white kitchen is the unique backsplash with leaf motifs.
+Another highlight of this black-and-white kitchen is the unique backsplash with leaf motifs.

 When you have a large kitchen, you get the space to stack your electrical appliances in one place, leaving the counter and the rest of the kitchen free for other things.
 And what is a better layout to be able to do this than L-shape?

-We bet you are impressed and inspired by our gallery of modular kitchen design L-shape.
+We bet you are impressed and inspired by our gallery of our L-shaped modular kitchen designs.
 Find out more about kitchen layouts and learn Which Type of Kitchen is Right for You?